High-dimensional Autoregressive Modeling for Time Series with Hierarchical Structures: High-dimensional estimation

-Assumption \ref{assump:reg-input} guarantees the well-conditioning of the covariance matrix of the predictors.
-Assumption \ref{assump:reg-error}, on the other hand, controls the tail behavior of the noise by assuming sub-Gaussianity, a standard requirement in high-dimensional statistics that facilitates concentration inequalities.
-Both assumptions are widely adopted in the literature on high-dimensional regression and low-rank estimation; see, for example, \cite{wainwright2019high, si2024efficient, cai2025efficient}.
-Assumption \ref{assump:reg-core} imposes an upper bound on the operator norm of the coefficient matrix $\bm{\Theta}_{\mathrm{LR}}$.
-This is a mild technical condition, as the dimensions $s_{\mathrm{tot}}$ and $r_{\mathrm{tot}}$ of $\bm{\Theta}_{\mathrm{LR}}$ are typically small by carefully choosing the action orders.
+Assumption \ref{assump:reg-input} guarantees the well-conditioning of predictors, while Assumption \ref{assump:reg-error} controls the tail behavior of noises by the sub-Gaussianity.
+The two assumptions are standard high-dimensional settings, and they have been widely used in the literature \citep{wainwright2019high, si2024efficient, cai2025efficient}.
+Assumption \ref{assump:reg-core} imposes an upper bound on the operator norm of the coefficient matrix $\bm{\Theta}_{\mathrm{LR}}\in\mathbb{R}^{s\times r}$.
+It is used to handle the non-orthogonality of loading matrices $\bm{\Lambda}_x$ and $\bm{\Lambda}_y$, and we can remove it with the cost of a large model complexity.
+This assumption is mild since both dimensions $s$ and $r$ are typically small by carefully choosing the action orders.
+Denote the model complexity by $d_\mathrm{LR} = \sum_{k=1}^{K_x}d_x(\alpha_k) + \sum_{k=1}^{K_y}d_y(\beta_k)+sr$, and the estimation error bound is stated below.